 Average versions of this subtype are emotionally independent, dislike deadlines and restrictions.
 They are internally-oriented and can detach from their environment to focus on their thoughts and emotions.
 They can use their analytic powers to not get emotionally invested in people rather they try to understand them from an objective point of view.
 At times, they can be moody and sensitive to criticism especially on their work because that is directly related to their self-esteem.

 Creativity and imagination propel them to withdraw and spend time in an alternate universe of their imagination.
 The idea of these fantasies is more scientific than romantic.
 Activities like reading, intellectual games, and courses to improve their skills attract them greatly.
 Their self-expression can take dark and horrific forms.
-Some types may turn to drugs, alcohol to escape their complex and pessimistic thoughts.
+Some types may turn to drugs, drinks, etc to escape their complex and pessimistic thoughts.

 Unhealthy versions of this subtype are vulnerable to depression and aggressive impulses.
 They are envious of others yet desire to be separate from the world.
 Their intellectual conflicts impact them emotionally and emotional conflicts impact them intellectually.
 So, they can become neurotic, nihilistic, full of self-hatred, and hopeless.
-They are prone to cutting off their needs, socially isolating, having chronic depression, getting addicted, or turning to suicide.
+They are prone to cutting off their needs, socially isolating, having chronic depression, getting addicted, or turning to take their lives.